 Download our baby sleep guide of your baby’s first year’s nap and bedtime schedules for only $17 here.
 Create the right nap and bedtime schedule for your baby today!

 Stay calm–You will indeed have a big reaction (perhaps like screaming “Oh crap!” or “No no no no no no!”), but do not show it to your child–keep it in!
 You do not want to inadvertently reinforce him taking off his diaper.
 Any positive (think laughing) or negative (like yelling) reaction will reinforce the behavior.
 And toddlers love getting attention.
 They also love seeing how to make mom and dad react.
 If he can get you to have a big reaction again, and if it means you come running in and nap ends early, or you start the day earlier, he will continue to take his diaper off.

 - Sleepsack: A zip-up sleepsack will most likely solve your problem because your toddler won’t be able to access his diaper with a sleepsack on.
 Use it at nap and nightime.
 Sleepsacks come in all sizes and they make them big enough for toddlers.

-- TIP!
-If your little one knows how to take off the sleep sack, turn it around and put it on inside out.
+TIP!
+If your little one knows how to take off the sleep sack, put it on inside out.